crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Hiero**

 - **Swag**: T-shirt
-- **Requirements**: Contribute to any of the open issues of varied difficulty.
+- **Requirements**: Contribute to any of the open issues from Heiro repos from beginner to advanced difficulty.
 - **How to sign up**: No signup needed.
 - **Issues**: List of available [open issues](https://hiero.org/hacktoberfest/)
 - **Notes**: Check out the [announcement post](https://hiero.org/hacktoberfest/) for more details or join their [GitHub discussion](https://github.com/orgs/LFDT-Hiero/discussions) to get any of your questions answered.